-Macaque Scientific Name
+Scientific Name and Evolution

 The scientific name of the macaque genus is Macaca.
 This is the feminine form of macaco, meaning the Portuguese word for monkey.
 They belong to the family of Old World monkeys, along with baboons, doucs, and mandrills.
-There are more than 20 total species in the macaque genus.

 The macaque is a medium-sized monkey, generally measuring up to 28 inches and 40 pounds in size, with a somewhat long, rounded muzzle and nostrils located on the upper surface.
 The males are generally a lot larger than females, but otherwise, it can be difficult to tell them apart.
 The fur is usually some shade of brown or even black and thins out around the facial area.
 The arms are nearly the same size as the legs, making it easier to climb in trees.

 Despite these similarities, each species has its own unique characteristics.
 The lion-tailed macaque, for instance, has a massive white mane of hair surrounding its face, whereas the Celebes crested macaque has a black crest of hair on the top of the head, almost like a mohawk (this species was the subject of the famous smiling monkey selfie photo).
 The tail is another characteristic that varies widely; some species have exceptionally long tails, whereas in other species it’s entirely absent.